laraXgram/laraxgram.github.io/src/temple8.md

 <a name="raw-php"></a>
 ### Raw PHP

 In some situations, it's useful to embed PHP code into your templates.
-You can use the Temple8 `@php` directive to execute a block of plain PHP within your template:
+You can use the Template `@php` directive to execute a block of plain PHP within your template:

 ```blade
 @php